davidglic/trivia-game/README.md

 #### Gold

-- Visually pleasing and reads easily.
 - Displays images on appropriate questions.
 - Play sound on correct/incorrect
-- create start splash
+- Possibly add a timer sound to each tick.

 ##### Implemented
+- Create start splash.
+- Visually pleasing and reads easily.
 - Pulls questions from a separate source file and choose from them randomly.
 - Keeps track of score.
 - Game subscreen shows your answer and the correct answer.